Electric Power Bikes

 it for a spin around the block.
 The bikes also come freight free in a boxed package that requires

-assembly.
+some assembly.
 If you can't do that I can help with that.
 If your derailer system is not set

 correctly, or gets out of whack, I can help you adjust that also.
 I also have a page that